Mac Won't Update to Ventura? Try These 8 Fixes

 2. If your System Preferences do not include Software Update, then you are using macOS 10.13 or older, and you will need to use the App Store to update.

-To know how much free space you have left, click the Apple menu > About This Mac > Storage.
+To check your available free space, click the Apple menu > System Settings > General > Storage.

-If you're running low on storage space, use BuhoCleaner, one of the best Mac cleaners, to quickly clear unnecessary files from your Mac.
-What the tool can do for you includes junk file cleaning, unwanted app removal, and large/duplicate file detection and deletion.
-It only takes a few seconds to free up gigabytes of storage space.
+If you find that you're running low on storage space, consider using BuhoCleaner, one of the best Mac cleaners.
+This tool can quickly clear unnecessary files from your Mac, including cleaning junk files, removing unwanted apps, and detecting and deleting large or duplicate files.
+In just a few seconds, you can free up gigabytes of storage space.

 3. Check Network Connection